LoveUwUBotForeverMcBoss1999/32210920250512-truecraft-Knowledgebase/pages/LS-Comparison.md

 ## 💎 Why Phoenix is the BEST Choice

 ### 🔥 Maximum Freedom
 - **9 Sethomes** - Never run out of quick travel spots!
-Perfect for multiple bases, farms, and secret locations
+Perfect for multiple bases, farms, and secret locations.
+You won’t find a server with perks like this anywhere else.
-- **9 Player Auctions Limit** - Build the ultimate warp network or run 9 different shops simultaneously
+- **9 Player Auctions Limit** - Build the ultimate warp network or run 9 different shops simultaneously.
+These perks are unmatched on any popular Lifesteal server!

+#### These perks are so rare, players won’t find a server offering them anywhere else!

 ### 🛡️ Ultimate Control
 Phoenix is the **ONLY** rank with complete privacy and control features:
+-
 - Block unwanted teleport requests with `/tptoggle`
 - Control your private messages with `/msgtoggle`
 - Manage payment requests with `/paytoggle`